A communication-efficient nonlocal measurement with application to communication complexity and bipartite gate capacities

+{ Our nonlocal state identification protocol generalizes straightforwardly to more than two remote parties (say, $k$).
+Two examples to consider are a cyclic network topology and a star-shaped network.
+In the cyclic topology, one party creates the state $|s\>$ as defined before and $|s\>$ is then circulated among all parties.
+In the star-shaped network, the $k$ parties share $|s\> = \smfrac{1}{\sqrt{m}}\sum_{j{=}0}^{m-1} |j\>^{\otimes k}$, each sends his share to the party designated to have the answer, who returns these shares to complete the protocol. }

-\mnb{Extensions.} Our simulation procedure allows us to simulate any bipartite gate with $r$ non-trivial eigenvalues using $O(r\log(r/\eps))$ qubits of communication.
+Our {gate} simulation procedure allows us to simulate any bipartite gate with $r$ non-trivial eigenvalues using $O(r\log(r/\eps))$ qubits of communication.
 This is accomplished by testing the state held by Alice and Bob sequentially against each of the $r$ corresponding eigenvectors.
 Each individual test needs to have error $\eps/r$ so that the total error can be bounded by $\eps$.
-This simulation method is useful for $r \ll \log(d)$ (since a gate can be trivially simulated using $\log d$ qubits of communication in each direction).
+This simulation method is useful for $r \ll \log(d)$ (since a gate can be trivially simulated using $\log d$ qubits of communication in each direction). {It will be interesting to find better simulation protocols for large $\log(d) \ll r \ll d$.}

 Regarding unitary gate capacities, we have shown that $\CcG(U)$ can scale like the logarithm of $E_{\text{cap}}(U)$.
 However, it is unknown how much further this result could be improved.
 For our example, it is possible that $\CcG(U)$ can be upper-bounded by a constant even as $n\ra \infty$.
 Moreover, it is possible that even stronger separations are possible.
 Bound 1 of \cite{BHLS02} implies that $\CcG(U)>0$ whenever $E_{\text{cap}}(U)>0$, but even for fixed dimension no nonzero lower bound on $\CcG(U)$ is known.
 The difficulty is that the proof in \cite{BHLS02} relates $\CcG(U)$ to the amount of entanglement which one use of $U$ can create from unentangled inputs.
 This quantity can be arbitrarily smaller than $E_{\text{cap}}(U)$ even for fixed dimensions.